Our Helpline is for you too.

 Contact us to discuss your training needs or to get a quote at email@example.com

-No one service can be all things to all be people.
-Choices are a specialist domestic abuse service covering North and West Kent, but when victims of abuse come to us for help they often have many other concerns for which we can offer advice but are not the experts.
+No one service can be all things to all people.
+Choices are a specialist domestic abuse service covering North and West Kent and Medway, but when victims of abuse come to us for help they often have many other concerns for which we can offer advice but are not the experts.
 From home security to mental health support and counselling, from legal advice to culturally relevant BAME services, we value our partnerships hugely and are always looking for ways to strengthen those we have and to seek new opportunities to provide truly joined-up, holistic support for our service users.

 If you have recently won a contract or grant to provide a service in the districts we serve , or if you’re an existing service seeking a closer working relationship to better benefit our communities, please [get in touch].

 Choices are always seeking to work together with other agencies to provide innovative approaches to tackling domestic abuse.
 We have a proven track record of joint-bidding and partnership working, having co-designed, piloted and launched many collaborative projects across Kent for over 20 years.

 Contact our Business Improvement Manager to discuss your ideas and set up a meeting

 Altogether Safer – Reducing Violence Against Women and Girls is a project funded by the government’s VAWG Transformation Fund and is delivered in partnership with Gravesham and Dartford Borough Councils, Kent Police, Choices, Kent Equality Cohesion Council (KECC), and Rethink Mental Illness (known locally as Rethink Sahayak).
 You can find out more information about this project here.

 As part of the Altogether Safer project (above) our out of hours service bases us at Gravesham Police Station evenings and weekends.
 Working closely alongside the police we provide early crisis intervention support, advice and information, safety-planning and referrals into structured North Kent domestic abuse services.